rangersx/technical_test/README.md

 The user can add, modify (moving from 1 column to another), or delete task.
 To access the board page, the user have to be authenticated by the system using Oauth2

+# Test duration: 1 week (7 days)

+# Assessment points
+- REST API routing design
+- Application modelling and abstraction skill
+- Quality assessment with unit testing and functional API test
+- Deployment to cloud infrastructure (optional)
+- Creation of Web UI (optional)

 # Setup

 1. Fork this repository to your own GitHub account.
 2. Install java 17 (temurin-17)
-3. Install docker and docker-compose,
+3. Install docker and docker-compose

 # Running existing tests
 After all the required tools are installed.
 Run the following command to execute the tests: